ydb-platform/ydb/ydb/docs/en/core/integrations/grafana.md

 The plugin supports [gRPC and gRPCS](https://grpc.io/) transport protocols.
 A TLS/SSL certificate needs to be provided when using `grpcs://`.

-### Manual configuration
+### Configuration via UI

-Once the plugin is installed on your Grafana instance, follow [these instructions](https://grafana.com/docs/grafana/latest/datasources/add-a-data-source/) to add a new YDB data source, and enter configuration options.
+Once the plugin is installed on your Grafana instance, follow [these instructions](https://grafana.com/docs/grafana/latest/datasources/add-a-data-source/) to add a new {{ ydb-short-name }} data source, and enter configuration options.

 ### With a configuration file